How to build or improve your Credit Score

 2. Check for mistakes

-Did you know that mistakes can sometimes happen in your credit report?
+Mistakes can sometimes happen in your credit report.

 When you access your credit report, read it thoroughly and make sure all the information is accurate.

 You can dispute any mistakes, like incorrect late payments or listed accounts that aren’t yours.
-Report them to the credit reference agency – they will investigate and correct them to improve your credit score.
+Make sure you report any mistakes to the relevant credit reference agency.
+They will investigate and correct them to improve your credit score.

 3. Register to vote